 Again, it’s not for beginners.
 But it’s a great resource for expanding your 3D game design potential after you spend some time learning Java.

 4. 3D Game Design 1

-This game design course is offered by Youth Digital.
+This game design course is offered by Apex Learning.
 It’s an online company that has put together courses with a younger audience in mind.

 3D Game Design 1 is designed for a younger audience–ages 8 to 14.
 This course lets you design a game in the OWL game engine.
 As the title suggests, the courses focuses heavily on the concepts of game design.
 If you enroll, you can expect to build a full game over the span of the course.
 It’ll focus on designing the theme, layout and 3D environments for your game.

 It is a pay-to-use course.
 It currently costs $249.99, which gives you 12 months of access to the online content (boils down to about $21 per month, but there’s only an annual payment option).